Apply Now

 What are my employment prospects at the end of training?

 We are proud of our commitment to ensuring our trainees are employed in great schools.
 Each partnership hub hosts an application and interview day, along with opportunities to attend recruitment drives.
 Our HR department share hub vacancies and our professional tutor team work hard to ensure you receive the support you need for a successful employment outcome.
-We have excellent post training employment rates.
+We’re proud to say that over 93% of trainees who qualified in 2024/25 found employment once they finished the course.

 When is the final cut off date for applications?